 Their heavy duty aggressive crampon system won't leave you hanging (off the edge of something).

-Choose between 2 different binding systems!
+Choose between 2 different binding systems: Tru Track and Speed.

 These little beauties won't weigh down your backpack when they're not needed, either.

 Read my snowshoeing tips to get the most out of these snowshoes.

 Without a doubt, hiking snacks are my favorite food to review and share with you.

 I recommend that you take a good look at Huppy Bars.

 For one thing, they have interesting flavors for jaded palates:

 A variety box gives you a dozen bars.